gablilli/googlescripts/docs/classroom-importer.md

 5. Enable the required APIs (see above).

+6. Grant Access to make the script work.

-6. Run importClassroomData from the Apps Script editor.
+7. Run importClassroomData from the Apps Script editor.

-7. You will be prompted to authorize access the first time.
+8. You will be prompted to authorize access the first time.

 ## 📄 Data File Format (Example JSON)